Alumni Spotlight: Kristen McLauchlin

 Over the past 109 years, more than 200,000 individuals have graduated from Webster University around the world.
 Join us as we highlight their Webster stories.

-Meet Kristen McLauchlin, who earned a Bachelor of Fine Arts in Speech Communication from the Webster Groves campus in 2020 and currently works for the National Association of Business Economics.
+Meet Kristen McLauchlin, who earned a degree in Speech Communications from the Webster Groves campus in 2020 and currently works for the National Association of Business Economics.

 What enticed you to choose Webster University for your degree?